 Samsung Computers and Monitors expert review by ConsumerAffairs

 Samsung's name is associated with quality, and produces everything from electronics to home appliances.
 Based in South Korea, the company generated a massive 305 billion dollars in 2014, employs nearly 500,000 people and sells its products to nearly every country in the world.

-- Energy Star options galore: Many of Samsung's washers were designated under Energy Star's "Most Efficient" washers category in 2014, pointing to serious cost savings on energy.
+Energy Star options galore: Many of Samsung's washers were designated under Energy Star's "Most Efficient" washers category in 2014, pointing to serious cost savings on energy.
 In fact, Samsung as a whole won Energy Star's Partner of the Year award for its commitment to energy efficiency.

-- Noise-reduction: Samsung washers are known for their noise-reduction technology, meaning consumers can enjoy some peace and quiet while their washers run.
+Noise-reduction: Samsung washers are known for their noise-reduction technology, meaning consumers can enjoy some peace and quiet while their washers run.

-- Smart control features: Many Samsung washers bring control to a whole new level.
+Smart control features: Many Samsung washers bring control to a whole new level.
 Consumers can control washers from apps on their smartphones or interact with intelligent LCD panels to choose from a huge variety of washing options, speeds and automatic settings.

-- Speed is built-in: Samsung washers are developed with speed in mind, with many models offering the SuperSpeed option.
+Speed is built-in: Samsung washers are developed with speed in mind, with many models offering the SuperSpeed option.
 This can reduce washing times compared to standard washers by up to 50 percent, even for full loads.

-- Best for People who like advanced features, families and professionals.
+Best for: People who like advanced features, families and professionals.

-Samsung Washers Company Profile
+Samsung Washers Company Information